 How Often Should You Clean It?

-The ideal cleaning frequency depends on your environment.
 For most users, a full internal cleaning every 6 to 12 months is sufficient.
 If you use your MacBook in dusty environments or near pets, consider cleaning it every 3 to 6 months.
 External wipe-downs can be done weekly or biweekly.

 Safety and Maintenance Tips

-Never use a vacuum cleaner—the static it generates can fry internal circuits.
+- Never use a vacuum cleaner--the static it generates can fry internal circuits.

-Don’t force air into delicate areas like the battery or SSD connections.
+- Don't force air into delicate areas like the battery or SSD connections.

-Avoid alcohol or household cleaners unless explicitly labelled as safe for electronics.
+- Avoid alcohol or household cleaners unless explicitly labelled as safe for electronics.

-Keep drinks and food away from your workstation to reduce the risk of spills and crumbs.
+- Keep drinks and food away from your workstation to reduce the risk of spills and crumbs.